 |11||1 460||Total||35 555|

-Of course a range of other factors will need to be considered when deciding whether or not to select unitary protection for any particular case which grants once the provisions commence.
+Of course a range of other factors will need to be considered when deciding whether or not to select unitary protection for any particular case.
 Some of these are discussed here.

 Patents where unitary patent protection has been selected will be litigated in the Unified Patent Court.
 A single action will be used to enforce the patent against an alleged infringer in all of the participating states.
 This may lead to a single injunction across all the participating states.
 Equally, a single action can be used to revoke a Unitary Patent in all states.
 A Unitary Patent will thus provide uniform protection across all of the participating states.
 The Unified Patent Court is discussed in more detail here.